DataDog/documentation/content/en/security/cloud_security_management/agentless_scanning/_index.md

 ## Overview

 Agentless Scanning provides visibility into vulnerabilities that exist within your AWS hosts, running containers, Lambda functions, and Amazon Machine Images (AMIs) without requiring you to install the Datadog Agent.
 Datadog recommends enabling Agentless Scanning as a first step to gain complete visibility into your cloud resources, and then installing the Datadog Agent on your core assets over time for deeper security and observability context.

-**Note**: For Amazon Machine Images (AMIs), we currently only scan those associated with running instances.
-At this time, we are unable to scan private AMIs stored in an external AWS account.
+<div class="alert alert-warning"><strong>Note</strong>: For Amazon Machine Images (AMIs), Agentless Scanning scans only those images associated with running instances.
+It does not scan private AMIs stored in external AWS accounts.</div>

 ## Availability